 Past work history includes design and development engineering in the Hewlett Packard Instrument Group Research and Development Lab, Senior Engineer at GTE Government Systems, Senior Member of Technical Staff at Raytheon Corporation, and Senior Engineer at Navatek LTD.

 Denver Metro Area Inventors Meeting on Thursday, March 27th;

-Speaker: Matt Wartell
+Speaker: Matt Wartell (live in person)

 Topic: Economical video production